sibirbil/marsopt/docs/source/getting_started.md

 ### 3.3.
 Objective Function

-- The objective function is the heart of your optimization workflow.
 - It must receive a `Trial` object and use that object’s **suggest** methods to propose values.
-- After configuring and running your model or simulation with those values, it **returns** a single floating-point metric (e.g., validation loss, or negative of a validation accuracy, etc.).
+- After configuring and running your model or simulation with those values, it must **returns a single numeric value**.

 ---